Our Curriculum Intent

 Modern Foreign Languages (MFL)

-KS2 pupils now need be taught a modern foreign language (MFL).
-One of our experienced specialist teachers is teaching Spanish weekly to children in Y3-6.
-Each lesson balances some spoken and written language with a focus on practical communication.
-Children are encouraged to explore the new language collaboratively through games, songs and rhymes and to demonstrate what they have learnt through simple conversations and role-play in both written and spoken Spanish.
-Language teaching at King’s Hedges aims to provide the foundation for learning further languages and to foster pupils’ curiosity and deepen their understanding of the world.
+At King's Hedges pupils learn French in Key Stage Two.
+Using the engaging and stimulating software, Rigolo, class teachers are now teaching weekly French lessons.
+Our main focus is on conversational confidence.
+Children are encouraged to explore the new language collaboratively through games, songs and rhymes and to demonstrate what they have learnt through simple conversations and role-play.
+Language teaching at King’s Hedges aims to provide the foundation for learning further languages and to foster pupils’ curiosity and deepen their understanding of the world around them.

 PSHE underpins most of what we do at King’s Hedges School.
 It includes all we do to promote our pupils’ good health and well being.
 PSHE provides opportunities for children to develop knowledge, skills, attitudes and behaviour which will enable them to become motivated, independent and successful learners, and effective citizens both within and beyond school.
 It teaches them how to stay safe, look after themselves and their relationships; make good food choices; see the importance of leisure activities and exercise; recognize some money matter; think about careers and also giving strategies to develop emotional well being.